otumuyen-gospel/church-attendance-management-system/README.md

 # church-attendance-management-system
-A fullstack application designed to help church track and manage membership and attendance
+A Backend API designed to help church track and manage membership and attendance status with robust reporting, analytics, communication and biometric features.